Evaluating Jesus’ Teaching

 The Pattern of Continuing Creation says: Love your enemies?
 Here, Jesus can perhaps be said to introduce the idea of non-violent political action into the Western World; even though Jesus seems more interested in establishing a spiritual realm than a political one.
 Non-violent political action has had startling success in India’s struggle for independence and in the American Civil rights movement.
 However, the civil rights movement was possible and successful only because the earlier Northern victory in the Civil War prepared the ground in which the civil rights movement could take root and grow.
 War is inherent in biology: plants have been at war with insects for millions of years.
 In our own bodies, the white cells of our immune systems make war against invading microbes.
 In human history, we have clearly had morally justified wars, including the American Civil War and World War II against Nazism and fascism.

-Jesus’ Doctrine of Universal Love Led to Universal Human Rights
+Jesus’ Doctrine of Universal Love Led to the Idea of Universal Human Rights

-Jesus’ doctrine of Universal Love has had one particular result that is vital to The Design of G>O>D>.
+Jesus’ doctrine of Universal Love has had one particular result that is vital to The Design of The Growing, Organizing, Direction.
 It prepared the way for the idea of Universal Human Rights.
 In the intellectual forge of the Enlightenment, the “iron” of Universal Love was forged into the “steel” of Universal Human Rights.
-Among these are the rights to “Life, Liberty, and the Pursuit of Happiness,” the Right to Equality before the Law and the Right to Equal Opportunity.
+Among these are the rights to “Life, Liberty, and the Pursuit of Happiness,” the Right to Equality before the Law, and the Right to Equal Opportunity.
 Plus — the Universal Freedoms of Speech, Press, and Religion.

 In another sense, Jesus did not extend brotherly love far enough.
 The Design of Continuing Creation says love must be extended to include virtually all species of creatures, and to Earth’s ecological system as a whole.
 That final extension requires preservation of romantic love, familial love, and brotherly love – all in balance with love for Earth as a living whole.
 Hinduism and Buddhism are correct in their opposition to kill any animals.

 Without a healthy environment, there will be no families.
 Humans should have families, but only families of limited size.
-The Three-fold balance of Morality in the Way of G>O>D> includes humanity, but a humanity in limited number.
+The Three-fold balance of Ethics in the Flow of Continuing Creation includes humanity, but a humanity in limited number.

-Extend Care and Compassion beyond your own family, class, and tribe.
+Extend Care and Compassion beyond your own family, class, & tribe.

 Now we need to move from the discussion of extending Brother Love to a discussion of extending Brotherly Care.

 A number of modern non-Christian societies confine even care and charity largely to members of one’s extended family.
 Among Indians and Chinese, it is far more common to give a cousin or niece seed-money with which to start a business, than it is to give money to feed homeless people in the cities.
-The Way of G>O>D finds this to be too limited.
+The Way of The Growing, Organizing, Direction finds this to be too limited.

-The Practice of Continuing Creation says — The extension of care outward, beyond family and tribe, is Christianity’s main contribution to our modern civilization.
-The Practice of G>O>D> embraces this Virtue.
+The extension of care outward, beyond family and tribe, is Christianity’s main contribution to our modern civilization.
+The Practice of Continuing Creation embraces this Virtue.